freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-flexbox/apply-the-flex-direction-property-to-create-a-column-in-the-tweet-embed.md

 # --instructions--

-Add the CSS property `flex-direction` to the header's `.profile-name` element and set the value to column.
+Add the CSS property `flex-direction` to the header's `.profile-name` element and set the value to `column`.

 # --hints--